nus-cs1010/2324-s1/docs/unix-advanced.md

 echo hello!^D
 ```

-The extension `.sh` is not necessary but it is just something I use so that I can tell that this file contains a shell script.
+The extension `.sh` is not necessary, but it is just something I use so that I can tell that this file contains a shell script.
 In the example above, `cat` will wait for me to enter something on the keyboard.
 So I entered `echo hello!` followed by ++control+d++ to indicate the end of the input.

 Now, to execute this file, we run:
 ```